NQMVD/boss/taskell.md

 ## To Do

+- add brew
+- add pip
 - add flag for description
-- add pip
-- add apt
 - add checks for similar
     > with string.contains, also check cargo list lines starting with lines
 - add repos for yay
     > maybe show one result for each of: core, extra, aur

-## Doing

-- add go

 ## Done